Status: Accidental in spring.

 Comments: There is a specimen, HMM 2834, purportedly taken at Kearney, Buffalo Co 9 Apr 1905 by C.A.
 Black at Kearney and mounted by him (Worthen 1906).
 The bird was in his yard, “hopping around on the ground under some cedar and maple trees”; the specimen was disposed of to Charles K. Worthen but relocated by Brooking after Worthen’s death about 1920.
 That it was the same specimen collected by Black was confirmed by Black based on the mounting used.
 It is now on display in the Hastings Municipal Museum (Brooking 1933, Bray et al 1986).

-The nearest breeding populations are in southern Missouri, northwestern Arkansas, and eastern Oklahoma (Anich et al 2010).
-There are no accepted records for Iowa or South Dakota.
+The nearest breeding populations are in southern Missouri, northwestern Arkansas, and eastern Oklahoma (Anich et al 2020).
+There are no accepted records for South Dakota, and Iowa had its first in 2021.
 There are nine records for Kansas, two of which are in the western half of the state; other than two Jun records, seven of the nine are in the period 4-23 May (Thompson et al 2011).
 There are 10 records for Colorado, eight of which are in the period 12-31 May, and two in fall, 16-23 Jul and 7 Sep (CBRC 2018); Andrews and Righter (1992) cited a record 8 Jun that is not listed by CBRC.
 The Colorado records are all east of the Rocky Mountains, mostly from southeast Colorado, with a few north to Adams Co (CBRC 2018).

 CBRC: Colorado Bird Records Committee